 5. Keep Learning

-I went to a respected law school to become a lawyer.
+I went to a UCLA's well-regarded law school to become a lawyer.
 I value and appreciate a formal education.
 But for so many jobs out there, especially the newer future-ready ones, an expensive formal education is not necessary.
-As mentioned above, predatory student debt can be debilitating to enjoying what you do.
+Predatory student debt can be debilitating to enjoying what you do.
 So avoid it when you can.
-There are so many learning resources online that are affordable if not free.
+There are so many learning resources online that are affordable or even free.
 You can teach yourself so many skills from experts who have made their knowledge widely available.
 Create your own syllabus.
 Make a learning schedule.
 Learn from people you admire.
 Yes it is hard!
 See #4.
 But don't give up.
 Of course it's hard and takes time; anything worth doing is hard work.
 But there's pride to be found in that, not defeat.
 Again it's all about mindset.

 6. Be Your Own Dream Client